The image below shows how your Adyen account and your platform account are connected.

 - The ExampleTravel_Platform has:

-- A business account holder with multiple accounts.
+- A business account holder with one account.

-- An individual account holder with one account.
+- An individual account holder with multiple accounts.

 - Your account holder and liable account.